LuluPong/LFwebsysrepo/lab8/README.md

 ----------------
 I had trouble reading the JSON file into my JS file.

 I know I am going to get in trouble for hardcoding the navigation but I couldnt get my JS to parse my JSON file.
+I spent over two days trying to figure out what the issue was.
+I was able to parse json written within the script tags but any files I tried to parse would return nothing.
+I could not even get output to show in the console on VSCode and the console available in Developer Tools.

 **Part 3:**